Add a Redis instance

 If you want to work with ElastiCache Redis instances with RDBTools, you have two options:

 - Install RDBTools on an EC2 instance that has access to the ElastiCache Redis instance.

-- Create an SSH tunnel through an EC2 instance that can access the ElastiCahe Redis instance
+- Create a SSH tunnel through an EC2 instance that can access the ElastiCahe Redis instance.

 Using an SSH Tunnel

 If you want to add and work with an ElastiCache Redis instance but you’re running RDBTools outside AWS, you can still connect to it through an EC2 instance that can access it.
 This can be done by creating a SSH tunnel.
 An SSH tunnel consists of an encrypted tunnel created through an SSH protocol connection.
 An SSH tunnel can be used to transfer unencrypted traffic over a network through an encrypted channel.